 We know that college acceptance rates can seem daunting.
 However, don’t let college acceptance rates overwhelm you.
 Instead, think of them as a set of guiding statistics.
 Acceptance rates can help you craft your college list and determine which schools may be a good fit for you.

-Hamilton College Acceptance Rate and Their Admissions Process
+Hamilton College Admissions

 As we mentioned, the Hamilton acceptance rate, like all college acceptance rates, depends on many varying factors.
 As such, the Hamilton College admissions process plays an important role in the selectivity of the acceptance rate.
 The Hamilton College admissions website promises: “There is no one Hamilton student just as there is no one Hamilton experience.”
 Hamilton looks for many different types of students; no one applicant is guaranteed to overcome the low Hamilton College acceptance rate.
 Instead, each student must convince the Hamilton College admissions team of their overall value to the school community.